 The multidimensional mosaic dataset is an effective way to store and manage data and perform data analysis.

 The multidimensional mosaic dataset supports storing multiple variables, dimensions, and processing templates.
 It also supports appending, replacing, inserting, and deleting data through table operations.
-You will need to rebuild the multidimensional information after any change is made.
+You must rebuild the multidimensional information after any change is made.
 The storage requirements for a mosaic dataset depend on the source images in the dataset, since the mosaic dataset does not store pixels.
 The multidimensional mosaic dataset is recommended for the following scenarios:

 - You want to maintain access to overlapping images for a single time slice.